xinbenlv/erc1202/EIP-1202-Extended-Research.md

 ## Summary of Discussions

+## Functionalities

+### Voting Primitives

+#### Options of Proposal

+- Yay/Nay, Yay/Nay/Abstain, Yay/Nay/Abstain/
+- Multi-options: Equal / Ordered

+#### Eligibility and Weights

+- How is weight/eligibility calculated?
+- How to lock weights/eligibility to avoid double voting?

+#### Begin, End, Winning, Ties

+- How to represent period of voting?
+- How to declare winning of voting?

+#### Proposals

+- How to create a proposal?
+- How to execute a proposal?
+- How to lock a proposal?

+- On-chain or Off-chain voting?
+- Anonymity and privacy, counter-bribery?

 ### Early Feedback Questions (2018-07-08)

 Here are a few early questions I'd like to ask people here.